TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-20-painful-experience-over-solutions-extend-configuratin-in-easy-admin-bundle-with-collector.md

 +            fields: ['name', 'price']
 ```

 If this is the only case, that would be ok-ish.
 But now there are 10 entities with 50 properties.
-How the hell will I remember to do this on every new properties I add?
+How the hell will I remember to do this on every new property I add?

 ```diff
 # ...